kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/01-adding-reviews-data-model.md

 ## What fields do we need on our Schema?
 * created
-* author
+* user
     - Will be a relationship
-    - You need one of existing users to be an author
+    - You need one of existing users to be an user
 * store
     - Will be a relationship
 * text